Here's a cliche among digital marketers: Search engine optimization (SEO) isn't what it used to be.

-Modern SEO strategy is the process of organizing a website's content by topic, which helps search engines like Google understand a user's intent when searching.
-By optimizing a web page around topics first, you can rank well for long-tail keywords related to that topic.
+SEO strategy is the process of organizing a website's content by topic, which helps search engines like Google understand a user's intent when searching.
+By optimizing a web page around topics, then keywords within that topic, you can increase your expertise in the eyes of a search engine and rank well for long-tail keywords related to that topic.

-Here are eight steps you can take to make sure all of your SEO bases are covered in 2018.
-Then, grab your free planning template to master on-page SEO.
+With that in mind, here are nine steps you can take to make sure all of your SEO bases are covered in 2019.
+Then, at the bottom of this blog post, you can grab your free planning template to master on-page SEO.

 Keywords are at the heart of SEO, but they're actually not your first step to an organic growth play anymore.
 Your first step is to make a list of topics you'd like to cover from one month to the next.

 To start, compile a list of about 10 short words and terms associated with your product or service.
 Use Google's Keyword Tool to identify their search volume and come up with variations that make sense for your business.

 You are associating these topics with popular short-tail keywords, as you can tell, but you're not dedicating individual blog posts to these keywords.
 These keywords are simply too competitive to rank highly for on Google if you're just starting to optimize your website for search.
 We'll go over how to use these topics in just a minute.